David Ragsdale

 David Lasater Ragsdale (born April 3, 1958) is an American musician.
-He is best known as the violinist for the rock band Kansas from 1991 to 1997 and from 2006 to the present.
+He is best known as the violinist and guitarist for the rock band Kansas from 1991 to 1997 and from 2006 to 2023.
 He toured for four years with Louise Mandrell before joining Kansas, and he released a solo album in 1997.
 Ragsdale has appeared as a guest artist with various other bands.

 Early life

 Ragsdale was born into a musical family.
 He started violin at the age of three at the insistence of his mother, training in classical music.
 At around 13 years old, he picked up the guitar to express himself through rock music, because he had not heard violin in rock.
 At the age of 16 in 1974, as he was getting more proficient on guitar, Ragsdale heard the song "Can I Tell You" from the Kansas album Kansas, featuring the hard-rocking violin of Robby Steinhardt.
 Ragsdale realized that the violin could be prominent in rock, and his interest in violin was renewed.

 In 1980, Ragsdale entered the University of Tulsa on a music scholarship.
 He studied violin with Paris-trained Nell Gotkovsky, aiming to become a symphony violinist.
 He played with the Tulsa Philharmonic during his college years, and earned a Bachelor of Arts degree in music.